 Elaichi Tree bears Elaichi Fruit.
 This fruit is commonly known as Elaichi or Cardamom.
-This spice is derived from the seeds of a number of plants in the genera Amomum and Elettaria.
+This spice is derived from the seeds of various plants in the genera Amomum and Elettaria.
 Both of these genera belong to the family Zingiberaceae.
 Both of these genera are also indigenous to Indonesia and Indian subcontinent regions.

 This article focuses on Elaichi tree, propagation, maintenance and uses.

-Generally, the seed pods of the trees from these genera are usually small.
-Having spindle shaped bodies, they are triangular in cross-sections.
-They also have a thin, paper like outer shell.
+Generally, the seed pods of the trees from these genera are small.
+Having spindle-shaped bodies, they are triangular in cross-sections.
+They also have a thin, paper-like outer shell.
 Naturally, these pods have small, black seeds contained in them.

 Amomum pods are larger and have dark brown color.
 Elettaria pods are smaller and have light green color.

 Normally, the Elaichi Tree (Elettaria) grows 10 feet tall.
 It has rigid stems and almost 2 feet long leaves.
 From the mega rhizomes underground, these plants regrow every year.

 Naturally, these tropical trees prefer to grow in partially shaded areas, where soil pH value is about 6.1 – 6.6.
 In USDA Zones 10 – 11, these plants can be grown as outdoor perennial.
 In fact, these plants donot grow well other Zones or indoors.

 Elaichi Tree – History